 • Risk of Investing in China.
 The Chinese economy is generally considered an emerging market and can be significantly affected by economic and political conditions in China and surrounding Asian countries and may demonstrate significantly higher volatility from time to time in comparison to developed markets.
 China may be subject to considerable degrees of economic, political and social instability.
 Over the last few decades, the Chinese government has undertaken reform of economic and market practices and has expanded the sphere of private ownership of property in China.
 However, Chinese markets generally continue to experience inefficiency, volatility and pricing anomalies resulting from governmental influence, a lack of publicly available information and/or political and social instability.
 Chinese companies are also subject to the risk that Chinese authorities can intervene in their operations and structure.
 In addition, the Chinese economy is export-driven and highly reliant on trading with key partners.
 A downturn in the economies of China's primary trading partners could slow or eliminate the growth of the Chinese economy and adversely impact the Fund's investments.
+The Chinese government strictly regulates the payment of foreign currency denominated obligations and sets monetary policy.
 The Chinese government may introduce new laws and regulations that could have an adverse effect on the Fund.
 Although China has begun the process of privatizing certain sectors of its economy, privatized entities may lose money and/or be re-nationalized.